California lawmakers approve the nation’s most sweeping emissions disclosure rules for big business

 The U.S. Securities and Exchange Commission proposed rules that would make public companies disclose their emissions, up and down the supply chain.
 But the California bill would go beyond that, by mandating that both public and private companies report their direct and indirect emissions.

-The legislation would make large companies disclose their own greenhouse gas emissions and emissions released indirectly from sources including employee business travel, the transport of products and waste disposal.
+Companies would have to report indirect emissions including those released by transporting products and disposing waste.
 For example, a major retailer would have to report emissions from powering its own buildings, as well as those that come from delivering products from warehouses to stores.

 Opponents of the bill say it is not feasible to accurately account for all of the mandated emissions from sources beyond what companies are directly responsible for.